Inclusion is more than a buzzword. It's a business strategy.

 Introduction to Inclusive Talent Acquisition, a free online course co-developed with Harvard Extension School, gives hiring managers and recruiters the tools they need to attract, interview and onboard qualified candidates with disabilities.
 Watch our video to learn more about the course »

-Since its September 2016 launch, over 1,800 people from 115 different countries have participated in the course.
+Since its September 2016 launch, over 2,500 people from across the world have participated in the course.

 What did participants have to say about the course?